squint-cljs/squint/README.markdown

 Depending on interest both from people working on this and the broader community, the above goals may or may not be pursued.

+Run `bb transpile_and_run.clj corpus/foo.cljs` to see an example transpilation + run in Node.js.

 Cherry started out as a fork of [Scriptjure](https://github.com/arohner/scriptjure).
 Currently it's being reworked to meet the above goals.
 If you are interested in these goals, post a message on [Github Discussions](https://github.com/borkdude/cherry/discussions).

-Run `bb transpile_and_run.clj corpus/foo.cljs` to see an example transpilation + run in Node.js.
+Here is the original readme of Scriptjure:

 ====